KawaP18/X00201097_CA3/README.md

 - Running automated tests
 - Failing fast when errors are detected

-The explicit `PYTHONPATH` configuration resolves a common CI issue where module imports succeed locally but fail in isolated runners.
-Identifying and fixing this issue demonstrates practical CI debugging skills, which are essential in real-world DevOps roles.
+Setting `PYTHONPATH` configuration resolves a common CI issue where module imports succeed locally but fail in isolated runners.
+Finding and fixing issues like this is essential in real world DevOps roles.

 ### Successful CI Execution
 The screenshot below shows a successful GitHub Actions run, where all CI steps complete without errors.
 ![Successful GitHub Actions run](screenshots/succesfulaction.PNG)